 Leaving the cruise ship, we found many interesting cultural and historic locations after a short walk.
 One of these is the Schoelcher Library, with an impressive interior that beckons you to stop and read a rare book.
 Victor Schoelcher was a famous resident of Martinique who led the fight to end slavery on the island.

 You can see many of these sights on a walking tour of the downtown area of Fort de France.
-It is inexpensive and will take 2 hours to complete.
+It is inexpensive and will take about two hours to complete.
 Some other excursions worth considering are the Street Art Tour and the Full Day Private History Tour of Rum Production in Martinique.

 Be sure to dress lightly with liberal use of sunscreen as you are in the warm sun of a Caribbean day.